mtlynch/mtlynch.io/content/retrospectives/2022/03/index.md

 \* Profit is just a rough estimate based on the delta in my cash holdings until I complete real bookkeeping for the month.

+Sales are steady since last month.
+Total sales are down slightly due to the shorter month.

-My profit is atypically high this month, but it's mainly a consequence of timing.
+My profit was atypically high in February, but it's mainly a consequence of timing.
 I'm waiting to receive a few large invoices, and my business credit card finally increased my line of credit by $20k, so I'm holding more cash.

 ## Hiring a support engineer: the job posting